 Michael: In a word, waterfront.
-Our property is located on the beautiful Santa Fe River in north-central Florida, as well as being a short walk from the year-round, crystal clear, Ichetucknee River.
-This river is spring fed and only runs about 5 miles before merging with the Santa Fe River just downriver from the campsite.
-With two rivers to choose from, there are activities for everyone whether its boating, paddling, or fishing the Santa Fe, or tubing, swimming, or snorkeling the Ichetucknee—it’s all within 200 yards of the property.
+We’re centrally located to over 18 major springs and three rivers in north-central Florida (Santa Fe, Ichetucknee, and Suwannee) with a boat ramp 150 yards upriver.
+Our property is located on the beautiful Santa Fe River, as well as being a short walk from the year-round, crystal clear Ichetucknee River.
+This spring-fed river only runs about 5 miles before merging with the Santa Fe River just downriver from the campsite.
+With two rivers to choose from, there are activities for everyone, whether its boating, paddling, or fishing the Santa Fe, or tubing, swimming, or snorkeling the Ichetucknee—it’s all within 200 yards of the property.

 Michael: Well, I think part of it is the destination, with my property on the Santa Fe River and then the Ichetucknee River no more than 200 yards away.
 There’s a lot to do if you’re into water sports.
 If it has to do with water, you can pretty much do it here.

 Michael: When we bought the property, we invited friends and family to enjoy it with us.
 Some family members came in their RVs and the only place we had for them was where we parked our RV.
 So, we decided to make a new spot on the unused lot next to us, and from there we decided that others should enjoy this area, not just us.

 Michael: At first I did have some reservations, but I’ve been camping for the majority of my life.
 What I’ve found is that by and large, folks who camp—whether in a tent or in a multi-million-dollar motor home—are good people with good intentions.
 I’ve never had any issues with folks I’ve camped with, so it’s not something I really worry about.

 Michael: There are not a lot of places like this, and it’s important to us to share it with people for purposes of conserving our natural resources and enjoying its beauty for years to come.